hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 The proposed TSS solution is based on Groth21.

-A non-interactive publicly verifiable secret sharing scheme where a dealer can construct a Shamir secret sharing of a field element and confidentially yet verifiably distribute shares to multiple receivers.
+Groth21 is a non-interactive, publicly verifiable secret-sharing scheme where a dealer can construct a Shamir secret sharing of a field element and confidentially yet verifiably distribute shares to multiple receivers.
-Distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders.
+It includes a distributed resharing protocol that preserves the public key but creates a fresh secret sharing of the secret key and hands it to a set of receivers, which may or may not overlap with the original set of shareholders.

-#### Description of the Scheme
+#### Short version
-Here the word participant is used to describe any one of the parties involved in produced the aggregated signature and aggregated public key.
+Here, the word participant describes parties producing the aggregate signature and aggregate public key.

-Each participant of the scheme will receive from an external source its own persistent EC private key and all participant's EC public key.
+Each scheme participant will receive its own persistent EC private key from an external source and all participants' EC public keys.

-This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys are outside the scope of this proposal.
+This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys is outside the scope of this proposal.

+Participants can hold one or more shares, each of which can be used to sign a message.
+The goal is to generate an aggregated signature that is valid if a threshold number of individual signatures are combined.

+Each participant brings their own Elliptic Curve (EC) key pair (private and public).
+They share their public keys with all other participants while keeping their private keys secure.

+Before the protocol begins, all participants agree on the cryptographic parameters.
+When initiating the protocol for the first time, a participant directory is needed.
+This directory includes the number of participants, each participant’s EC public key, and the shares they own.

+Each participant generates a random private key and distributes it among the others.
+This allows for verification and aggregation of signatures produced by all shares.
+Using mathematical functions, a value derived from this random private key is created for each share.
+Each value is encrypted with the share owner's public key, ensuring only the intended recipient can read it.This setup allows participants to share secret information securely.

+When a message is created, all encrypted values are included.
+Only the intended receivers can decrypt their respective portions of the secret element.
+This setup allows participants to share secret information securely.
+The message also contains additional information necessary for signature validation.

+Upon receiving the message, each participant decrypts the information encrypted with their public key, aggregates it, and generates a private key for each owned share.
+They also retrieve a public key for each share in the system to validate signatures.

+Individual signing can now begin.
+Participants use the private information of their shares to sign messages.
+When signatures from all shares are combined, an aggregated signature is created.
+This aggregated signature can be validated using the combined value of the public shares in the directory.

+The process restarts whenever the number of participants or the shares assigned to each change.
+However, to maintain consistency, the originally generated group public key remains unchanged.
+New secret information for shares is created using existing data, ensuring that the aggregated signature can still be verified with the original group public key.

+#### Detailed version
-The following section describes the TSS process in a scheme distributing 10 shares over 4 participants From a particular participant P₁ point of view, after the key distribution is complete:
+The following section describes the TSS process in a scheme distributing 10 shares over 4 participants, from a particular participant P₁ point of view, after the key distribution is complete:

-Before starting all participants should agree on a `SignatureSchema` they will use.
+Before starting, all participants should agree on a `SignatureSchema` they will use.
-The `SignatureSchema` defines the type of Curve to use, and which Group of the Pairing is used for PublicKey Generation.
+The `SignatureSchema` defines the type of Curve and which Group of the Pairing is used for PublicKey Generation.

 ##### Input
-* Participant's persistent EC private key (Private to each participant)
+* Participant's persistent EC Private key (Private to each participant)
 * Number of participants (Public)
 * Number of shares per participant (Public)
 * A threshold value
-* All participants' persistent EC public key (Public)
+* All participants' persistent EC public keys (Public)
 * A predefined `SignatureSchema` (Public / Constant for all the network)

 ```
 `Share`: An abstract concept having a unique identifier and an owner
 |_  `PrivateShare`: Represents a share owned by the executor of the scheme.
-Contains a secret value (Ec Private key) used for signing.
+Contains a secret value (EC Private key) used for signing.
-|_  `ExternalShare`: Represents a share owned by other participants.
+|_  `PublicShare`: Represents a share in the system.
+Contains public information that can be used to validate each individual signatures, and when combined used to validate aggregated signatures.
 ```

 #####  Bootstrap Stage
 Given

-a participants directory:
+A participants directory:
 ```
 P   # shares
 -----------------------------